sgoldenlab/simba/docs/Tutorial_tools.md

 3. Click on `Downsample Custom Resolution Video` to downsample the video, the new video will have a name of *Name of original video* + *_downsampled*.

 <img src="https://github.com/sgoldenlab/tkinter_test/blob/master/images/downsamplevid3.PNG" width="900" height="100" />

+### Default Resolution
+This allows you to downsample video quickly within two mouse clicks.
+There will be more options added into the **Default Resolution** in the future.

+1. Click on one of the option `1980 x 1080` or `1280 x 1024`.

+2. Click on `Downsample Default Resolution Video` and the video will downsample into the selected resolution.